stormchaserroleplaying/Arden/Regions/Hellenia/index.md

 ### Languages
 You speak, read and write Hellenian with native proficiency.

-Choose Breannian, or Khazalid.
+Choose Breannian, Lelistreli, or Khazalid.
 You speak, read and write this language with accented proficiency.